idiap/buslr/README.md

 * [HTS](src/hts/README) requires the HTK sources to be downloaded manually.
 * SRILM also requires a manual download
 * Some packages (festival, kaldi, SRILM) don't really support a `make install`.
-  I'm not yet sure if and how to handle this, but see the cmake install section below.
+  See the in-place build section below.

 ## Guidelines for creating new packages